 Let’s face it, it’s easier to make a living selling umbrellas than it is writing and producing music.

-With declining numbers across the board, for so many years now, it would be real nice to hear about a tax break given specifically to people that create music.
-Well our wish has come true, it’s just that very few people know about it or know how to take advantage of it.
+With declining numbers across the board for so many years now, it would be real nice to hear about a tax break given specifically to people that create music.
+Well, our wish has come true, it’s just that very few people know about it or know how to take advantage of it.

 Songwriters kicked up a fuss as it was unfair to provide this break solely to the publishers, so a few years back it was extended to writers as well.
 You might be thinking, that’s great, but I’m not sitting on a catalog to sell to an investor.
-Fortunately, there are other ways you can take advantage of this tax break.
+Fortunately, there are other ways musicians can take advantage of this tax break.

-Music for Film/TV
+Music for film/TV

 If you write something new and original, that would fall in the bracket of ordinary income.
-But, if you hand over existing material, you are technically selling them a catalog of your music and that could potentially qualify for Capital Gains taxation.
-Saving an extra 20% might just make the difference on whether you take that job…
+But, if you hand over existing material, you are technically selling catalog music, which could potentially qualify for capital gains taxation.
+Saving an extra 20 percent might just make the difference on whether you take that job.

-In this case, if you sell a buy-out library more than one track at a time, that could be treated as Capital Gain income and not ordinary income.
+In this case, if you sell more than one track at a time to a buyout library, that could be treated as capital gain income and not ordinary income.
 Keep in mind, this is not true of a company representing your music — they must purchase it outright.
-Many of the major publishers have buy-out catalogs.
+Many of the major publishers have buyout catalogs.

-Sale of a Catalog
+Sale of a catalog

-Music for Apps, Video Games, etc.
+Music for apps, video games, etc.

 People who work independently (as opposed to W-2 employees) have a higher likelihood of being audited.
-So it’s always a good idea to keep documentation of the transfer of copyright.
-Keep in mind that if there are costs associated with this music (recording costs, production costs, etc.) they would be deducted from your capital gain income and not rolled in with everything else.
+So, it’s always a good idea to keep documentation of any transfer of copyright.
+Keep in mind that if there are costs associated with the music (recording costs, production costs, etc.) these would be deducted from your capital gain income and not rolled in with everything else.

 It’s a blurry line because if the idea initially existed in your head or on piano, it’s almost impossible to prove how long it’s been around.
 The more proof, the better.
 Bottom line, we musicians need all the help we can get.
 And learning how to navigate this tax break is a big help, indeed.